space-sh/space/doc/space.md

        on.
 All those functions will be exported together with the referring function.
        Those function modules must have been cloned (and automatically included) by issuing "clone mod1 mod2" in the referrings modules script file.
-       PRINT is a function that is provided by Space for export for outputting text.
+       PRINT is a function that is provided by **Space** for export for outputting text.
-       Always overwritten by the space header if present, and each function that is dependant on other functions should always set their own SPACE_DEP.
+       Always overwritten by the Space Header if present, and each function that is dependant on other functions should always set their own SPACE_DEP.
        All dependency functions and their dependencies will be exported, also their SPACE_ENV will get added to the first functions SPACE_ENV.